-When I was five months old, the two people who conceived me sat in an office somewhere and signed away their rights to raise me.
-They opted out of chances to hold me, comfort me, and watch me grow.
+When I was 5 months old, the two people who conceived me sat in an office somewhere and signed away their rights to raise me.
+They opted out of chances to hold me, comfort me and watch me grow.
 They gave up the opportunity to know me.
 Whether or not they wanted influence in my life, their decision that day made a lasting impression.

 If the story had ended there, it would most likely be a tragic one.
 On days like this, I think about how grateful I am for the man who was under no obligation to be my father — the man who chose me.